 - modernising the processes for operators when identifying and notifying an interment right holder to a more common-sense approach focused on reaching the right audience

-CCNSW’s governance will also be updated from 1 July 2025 by dissolving the CCNSW Board and transferring its functions to the statutory appointment of the CEO of CCNSW.
+CCNSW’s governance changed on 1 July 2025 with the CCNSW Board dissolved and replaced with a CEO appointed via a statutory appointment.
 With the Board's leadership, CCNSW has made great strides in recent years and improved its regulatory presence.

 Given CCNSW's maturity, this level of oversight is no longer required.
 CCNSW will remain subject to extensive oversight from the Minister for Lands and Property and the NSW Audit Office.
 That oversight is further strengthened by establishing 2 advisory groups to provide sector engagement and accountability.